-In 2007 and 2008 the compensation committee engaged Compensia, a compensation consulting firm, to provide compensation advisory services.
-Compensia reported directly to the compensation committee for purposes of advising it on executive officer compensation and met with certain members of management in conducting its reviews of various aspects of executive officer compensation.
-In March 2007 and January 2008, Compensia benchmarked executive officer base salaries, annual incentive cash compensation and long term incentive awards against the compensation of executive officers in similar positions with companies considered to be our "peer companies."
-Compensia attended certain compensation committee meetings in connection with its analyses and presented reports to the compensation committee on these matters.
-The compensation committee reviewed Compensia's analyses in the context of making its decisions with respect to executive officer compensation for 2007 and in setting the executive compensation program for 2008.
+Since 2007, the compensation committee has engaged Compensia, a compensation consulting firm, to provide compensation advisory services.
+Compensia reports directly to the compensation committee for purposes of advising it on executive officer compensation and meets with certain members of management in conducting its reviews of various aspects of executive officer compensation.
+In January 2008 and January 2009, Compensia conducted analyses of our executive officers' base salaries, annual cash bonus awards and long term equity incentive awards against the compensation of executive officers in similar positions with companies considered to be our "peer companies."
+Compensia attended certain compensation committee meetings to present its analyses and to discuss its findings with the compensation committee.
+The compensation committee reviewed Compensia's analyses in the context of making its decisions with respect to executive officer compensation for 2008 and in setting the executive compensation program for 2009.